clinicedc/edc-metadata/README.md

 # edc-entry

-Adds models and functionality to have a meta-data layer above models.
+Adds models and other functionality to support a meta-data layer above models/CRFs.

 Introduction
 ------------